parksb/campus-life/dgmd318-immersive-media-programming/note.md

   - Narrative engagement
   - 3D audio
   - Natural social interaction
-- Presence: the strength of this feeling. (suspension of disbelief)
+- Presence means the strength of this feeling:
+  - Forgetting about the real world
+  - Losing track of Time
+  - Reacting to virtual stimuli as if they are real
+  - Related term: **suspension of disbelief**
 - XR: eXtended Reality

 ### Introduction to AR